-Disclaimer: Essiac is not FDA tested and has not been FDA approved as a treatment or cure for any health problem, including cancer.
+Disclaimer: Essiac is not FDA tested and has not been FDA approved as a treatment or cure for any health problem.
 We do not represent it as such on this site.
-You must determine whether essiac is a treatment method you should pursue.
+You must determine whether essiac is a product you should pursue.
 We have provided accounts and descriptions that represent the opinions of a variety of experts in the alternative treatment world as well as actual users of essiac.
-We believe that our formula is comprised of the most effective essiac tea ingredients in the world, and that our essiac tea ingredients are of the highest quality.
+We believe that our formula is the best that money can buy.
 However, we do not endorse anything on this site as medical fact.